 What better way to gain insight into American criminal justice than to study its British roots?
 And, what better way to make this study “come alive” than to visit important crime and justice sites in Great Britain?
 Crime and Justice in Britain is a three-week summer course, with the first week of classes held on the University of Iowa campus in Iowa City.

-Some of the sites visited will include: Scotland Yard and the Crime Museum, British Home Office, Pentonville Prison, London’s City Police Museum, the Tower of London’s exhibit on medieval punishments, Edinburgh Castle’s prison exhibits, and other sites.
+Typical sites visited include: Scotland Yard and the Crime Museum, British Home Office, Pentonville Prison, London’s City Police Museum, the Tower of London’s exhibit on medieval punishments, Edinburgh Castle’s prison exhibits, and other sites.
 This course offers a unique opportunity to visit sites that aid students’ understanding of British justice and prison systems, as well as contemporary patterns of crime and justice in Great Britain.

-Students can return to the US or travel independently after the program ends on June 9, 2014.
+Students can return to the US or travel independently after the program ends.

 Crime and Justice in Britain is taught by University of Iowa Professor Karen Heimer.
 Credit earned on this program will transfer to course number ‘034:190, Topics in Sociology’ and can be used as follows: 1) as elective credit for any major, 2) to fulfill credit requirements the Criminology Track in the Sociology Major, and 3) to fulfill credit requirements for the Sociology Major, more generally.
 This course provides 3 s.h. of University of Iowa resident credit.